macloo/html_css_templates/README.md

 ## inline-block

-It's possible to replace the `float` technique with `display: inline-block`.
+It's possible to replace the `float` techniques with `display: inline-block`.
 Each method has issues, and each method requires that we use `box-sizing` to make it work properly.
 Beginners must understand that they cannot use the two together; it's an either/or choice.

 Resource: [What’s the Deal With Display: Inline-Block?](https://designshack.net/articles/css/whats-the-deal-with-display-inline-block/)

 ## Normalizer.css

 This stylesheet is widely used throughout the web design community to smooth out all the differences among browsers.
 Load this first, then load your own CSS file.
+All the HTML files here (except basic.html) use Normalizer.

 Resource: [Normalizer.css](https://necolas.github.io/normalize.css/)